 Electrochromic glazing: Glass or other glazing material that can be switched from clear to opaque electronically.

-Energy Star: A program sponsored by the U.S. Department of Energy that establishes minimum performance standards for windows to be recognized as energy efficient.
+Energy Star: A program sponsored by the U.S. Environmental Protection Agency that establishes minimum performance standards for windows to be recognized as energy efficient.
 Four different sets of standards for U-value and solar heat gain have been established for four different climate zones in the U.S. See the Association Directory for more information on the Energy Star Windows program.
-More stringent requirements are planned for 2009.
+More stringent requirements are planned for 2015.

 ERP: Enterprise Resource Planning, a computerized system that is used to manage all aspects of a company's operations.